gitaarik/monkful/README.md

 ## Documentation

+Using Monkful is really easy.
+You only need a Resource and a Serializer.
+The Resource will be a standard Flask-RESTful resource with added functionality that helps creating a RESTful API from a MongoEngine document.
+The Serializer will parse the data between the Resource and the MongoEngine document.

 ### Serializers

 In order to represent the data from your MongoEngine documents in an API, the data from the documents should be serialized into a format that can be transferred over HTTP.
-As a format, JSON has become the de facto standard, and it's the only format Flask-RESTful currently supports, so that automatically makes it the only format Monkful uses too.
+JSON has become a widely used format and it's the only format Flask-RESTful currently supports, so that automatically makes it the only format Monkful uses too.

 As a small example for serialization: Consider you have a `DateTimeField` on a MongoEngine document.
-MongoEngine stores Python `datetime` objects, however, you can't include this in a JSON object of course.
+MongoEngine uses Python `datetime` objects for these fields, however, you can't include this in a JSON object of course.
 Besides that, JSON has no datetime format of it's own.

 In Monkful you specify a serializer on your resource.
 The serializer is responsible for converting the MongoEngine document into a JSON object.
 On the